suffz/Crumble/README.md

 Note: If you are coming into this sniper expecting to claim anything with a single account and no proxies you will be highly disappointed.

+Me when cloudflare adds x-forwarded-for protection and i cant bypass rate limits on namemc anymore <3

 # Api Documentation.
 the ign "god" will be used for areas that require a value.